explodinggradients/ragas/docs/getstarted/testset_generation.md

 ```

 :::{note}
-Each Document object contains a metadata dictionary, which can be used to store additional information about the document accessible via `Document.metadata`.
-Please ensure that the metadata dictionary contains a key called `file_name`, as this will be used in the generation process.
-The `file_name` attribute in metadata is used to identify chunks belonging to the same document.
-For instance, pages belonging to the same research publication can be identified using filename.
+Each Document object contains a metadata dictionary, which can be used to store supplementary information about the document accessible via `Document.metadata`.
+Ensure that the metadata dictionary contains a key called `file_name`, as this will be utilized in the generation process.
+The `file_name` attribute in metadata is employed to identify chunks belonging to the same document.
+For instance, pages belonging to the same research publication can be identified using the filename.

 Here's an example of how to do this: